 I went to Afghanistan and was part of a Provincial Reconstruction Team.
 And went to parts of Afghanistan that only a handful of Americans have ever been to.
 There I was a Civil Engineer building schools in Afghanistan and working with the people of Afghanistan.
 I had good days where I got to see the beauty of the Kapisa Valley.
-And I had bad days where things didn’t go like we planned, loneliness creeped into the business of my days and just some overall hard days.
+And I had bad days where things didn’t go as we planned, loneliness crept into the business of my days, and just some overall hard days.

 Deploying is Hard